joshermar/django_blog/README.md

 # Django Simple Blog App

-A blog web app that demonstrates CRUD operations using Django with MySQL.
+A blog web app that implements CRUD operations using Django with MySQL.

 ## Instructions